-- A set of tasks requiring different expertises needs to be performed, tasks may be decomposed. - Agents do not have enough resource on their own to perform a task. - Find complementary agents to perform the tasks - robots have the ability to move objects in a plant, but multiple robots are required to move a heavy box. - transportation domain: agents are trucks, trains, airplanes, ships... a task is a good to be transported. - Issues: - What coalition to form? - How to reward each each member when a task is completed?
+- A set of tasks needs to be performed, - they require different expertises - they may be decomposed. - Agents do not have enough resource on their own to perform a task. - Find complementary agents to perform the tasks - robots have the ability to move objects in a plant, but multiple robots are required to move a heavy box. - transportation domain: agents are trucks, trains, airplanes, ships... a task is a good to be transported. - Issues: - What coalition to form? - How to reward each each member when a task is completed?